 The long period of Iroquois warfare involving Indians living far north and south of the Great Lakes came to an end with a peace treaty signed in Montreal in 1701.
 The Kaskaskia representatives from Illinois probably traveled the longest distance to take part in the councils.

 |"The Great Peace of Montreal" was a peace treaty between New France and 39 First Nations of North America.
 It was signed on August 4, 1701, by Louis-Hector de Callière, governor of New France, and 13 hundred representatives of 39 Indian Nations.|

-By the mid-eighteenth century, Potawatomi began expanding around the lower end of Lake Michigan from its headquarter town on the St. Joseph River of southwestern Michigan.
+By the mid-eighteenth century, Potawatomi began expanding around the lower end of Lake Michigan from its headquarters town on the St. Joseph River of southwestern Michigan.
 The Calumet River system offered particularly attractive sites for villages, but others moved along the western shore of Lake Michigan through northwestern Indiana to present-day Chicago, Milwaukee and the Door (County) Peninsula of Wisconsin.
-Imperial warfare between France and England, ending with the Treaty of Paris in 1763, was a factor in bringing Ottawa and Ojibwa [or Chippewa] Indians into northern Illinois and the Chicago vicinity in the 1760s.
+Imperial warfare between France and England, ending with the Treaty of Paris in 1763, brought Ottawa and Ojibwa [or Chippewa] Indians into northern Illinois and the Chicago vicinity in the 1760s.
 In 1760 the French established a fortified trading post at present Ottawa, Illinois, a short distance above the site of La Salle's Fort Saint Louis du Rocher, a stretch of the river traditionally occupied by Illinois Indian villages.
 Apparently, pro-French Ottawa Indians from near Detroit moved to Fort Ottawa when the British took over the French fort at Detroit.

 |In a famous council on April 27, 1763, Pontiac urged listeners to rise up against the British.
 A 19th-century engraving by Alfred Bobbett.|

 By the time of the Treaty of Chicago in 1833, whereby the Potawatomi gave up the last of their lands and reservations, the closest towns to metropolitan Chicago were at the bend of the Calumet River, south of Chicago, and on the Des Plaines River north of the portage from the south branch of the Chicago River.
 Both the portage site and the mouth of the Chicago River were important trading sites.